 There is a lively bar, cafe, and restaurant culture, so you might gain a few pounds.
 Belgium is famous for beer and chocolate, but the locals are quite the foodies all around.

 I’ve lived in France (Tours), Morocco (Rabat), Japan (near Osaka), and Turkey (Istanbul) for 6 years total.
 (I am partial to France and Morocco, but I speak French, so that helps.
 Great quality of life in both areas: health care is great in France, adequate in Morocco, food markets are everywhere, and fresh produce brings so much joy.
-Plus, because public transport is so good, it isn’t necessary to own a car.
+Plus, because public transport is so good, it isn’t necessary to own a car when I can also rent one.
 I walked more, and quite frankly, the pace of life is different, so I let go of my “American stress level.”

 I taught English in Rabat, Morocco, at the American Language Center for a year and lived in a beautiful apartment in the Kasbah des Oudaias, an old whitewashed fortress along the Atlantic.
 Every day I walked through the medina to get to work (about 40 minutes walking).

 I passed rug shopkeepers, the vegetable markets, the old women selling mint.
 I speak French (and some Moroccan Arabic), so I could get around and converse.
 French and Arabic, while not necessary, definitely will enhance your living experience.
 As an American, I crave a slower pace of life without the expectation that everything will be done “right now.”

 Once, I was going to have lunch with some family friends.
 They showed up the next day at 5 pm.
 (So, letting go of “right now” is a must.)